edgedb/edgedb/docs/datamodel/indexes.rst

   **Foreign and primary keys**

   In SQL databases, indexes are commonly used to index *primary keys* and *foreign keys*.
-In EdgeDB, these fields are automatically indexed; there's no need to manually declare them.
+The EdgeDB equivalents of these are the ``id`` property and links; these are automatically indexed and there is no need to manually declare them.
 Moreover, any property with an :eql:constraint:`exclusive` constraint is also automatically indexed.

 .. list-table::